devil-1964/daily-dev-drills/AZURE/DAY1/README.md

 ### Related Concepts

-- Virtualization: The creation of a virtual version of something, such as a server or storage device.
+- **Virtualization:** Creating virtual versions of resources like servers or storage to maximize hardware use.
+  *Example: Running several virtual servers on one physical machine.*

-- Hypervisor: Software that creates and runs virtual machines.
+- **Hypervisor:** Software that enables virtualization by running and managing virtual machines.
-- API: A set of protocols for building and interacting with software applications.
-Communication between different software intermediaries.
-Cloud and API are related as APIs enable interaction with Cloud services that are written by Cloud providers.
+  *Example: VMware ESXi, Microsoft Hyper-V.*

+- **API (Application Programming Interface):** A set of rules for software to communicate and interact.
+  *Example: Using REST APIs to automate cloud resource management.*

-- Regions: Geographical areas where cloud providers have data centers.
+- **Regions:** Physical locations around the world where cloud providers host data centers.
+  *Example: Azure "East US" or "West Europe".*

-- Availability Zones: Isolated locations within data center regions that provide redundancy and reliability.
+- **Availability Zones:** Separate, isolated locations within a region for higher redundancy and reliability.
+  *Example: Deploying resources across zones to ensure uptime if one fails.*

-- Scalability: The ability to increase or decrease IT resources as needed to meet changing demand.
+- **Scalability:** The ability to grow or shrink resources to meet demand.
+  *Example: Adding servers during peak usage.*

-- Elasticity: The ability to automatically adjust resources based on demand.
+- **Elasticity:** Automatically adjusting resources based on real-time demand.
-- High Availability: Ensuring that cloud services are consistently operational and accessible.
-- Disaster Recovery: Strategies and processes for recovering data and applications in the event of a disaster.
+  *Example: Auto-scaling web servers up or down as traffic changes.*

+- **High Availability:** Designing systems to minimize downtime and ensure continuous service.
+  *Example: Using redundant servers and load balancers.*

+- **Disaster Recovery:** Plans and tools to restore data and services after failures or disasters.
+  *Example: Backing up data to another region for quick recovery.*

-- Agility: The ability to quickly adapt to changes and deploy new applications or services.
+- **Agility:** Rapidly adapting to changes and deploying new solutions.
+  *Example: Rolling out new app features in hours instead of weeks.*